-The HIC number is a common way to begin researching data in the MBD.
+The HIC number is a common way to begin researching data in the common tables.

-- MBD keeps historical data on file, so if a beneficiary's HIC number changed, the MBD will crossreference the old and new numbers. - Railroad Retirement Board (RRB) beneficiary numbers are cross-referenced automatically for all applications of MBD.
+- The common tables store historical data on file, so if a beneficiary's HIC number changed, the common tables will cross-reference the old and new numbers. - Railroad Retirement Board (RRB) beneficiary numbers are cross-referenced automatically.
 This allows users to research demographic and eligibility information for beneficiaries with RRB and HIC numbers.

-Stage 4 - Diagnosis Code Edits (Slide 17)
+Stage 4 - Diagnosis Code Edits (Slide 14)